Looking for a show or installation to present at your festival, event or venue? Scroll down for some interesting and delightful options.

-A Discover the secrets and conquests of the extraordinary women of the French court accompanied by J.S.Bach’s French Suite on the grand piano.
-Amie Brûlée, in full costume, tells the tales of the women of Versailles and plays the piano.
+A Discover the secrets and conquests of the extraordinary women of the French court accompanied by beautiful baroque music played live on the grand piano.
+Amie Brûlée, in full 18th century costume, tells the tales of the women of Versailles and plays the piano.

 “Highly entertaining and beautiful, and as a bonus we left feeling like we’d learned a whole lot.”

 “The women and men who you introduced us to were largely unknown to us but your words so expertly delivered, had us spellbound.
 The music was bliss and we felt humbled to be in the presence of such an accomplished musician.
 We loved it!”

 The birth of fine dining, the French and the love of food

 A musical dégustation, serves ten courses of musical morsels and tasty tales of food, the French, and the cuisine of love and repulsion.
 It begins with a strong espresso to set the audience’s palate for a menu du jour that may include the myriad qualities of egg yolks, the characteristics of a perfect baguette, the dubious origins of macarons, the emotional power of raspberries, how to indulge in pungent cheeses without being socially ostracised, the art of seduction down culinary avenues, and just how fine the line is between indulgence and intoxication.

 Evoking the impeccable Parisian hostess of yesteryear, Amie Brûlée serves her cabaret cuisine with old fashioned songs, a dash of history, a cup of culinary insights, and a grind of peppery surprises.

 Les Années Folles

 Paris in the 1920s: a hotbed of social, cultural and artistic dynamism fuelled by unparalleled prosperity.

 Amie Brûlée steps into her most elegant couture dress and conjures the crazy years of Paris between the wars.